 Additionally, plaintiffs' allegations with regard to the use of 2011 congressional election districts are entirely speculative and refer to an uncertain event, not even rumored to the Secretary's knowledge, leaving the Court without any basis to act.
 Id.
 Plaintiffs do not allege that a violation of constitutional and statutory law is contemplated by any Louisiana official much less that such an event is real or imminent.
 A condition to be enjoined in litigation must currently exist or be imminent.
-Id.
+Faubourg Marigny Imp.
+Ass'n, Inc. v.
+City of New Orleans, 2015-1308 (La.
+App.
+4 Cir.
+5/25/16), 195 So.
+3d 606, 618.
 A party cannot just take a notion without any factual basis that someone might violate the law and sue to stop them.
-Yet, the plaintiffs have done so here in both the original petition and in the amended and supplemental petition.
+Yet, the plaintiffs have done so here.

 The Court lacks jurisdiction to entertain a plea that is moot by virtue of statutory and constitutional mandates that accomplish plaintiffs' objective.
-Any order the court might issue in response to plaintiffs' plea would be surplusage and have no practical effect.
+Any order the court might issue in response to plaintiffs' plea would be surplusage and have no practical effect and would change nothing.
 The claim relative to the existence and use of 2011 congressional election districts is moot.